 3. recognize suspicious behavior of the dog

 No one knows your pet as well as you do.
 You can therefore recognize abnormal behavior immediately.
-However, if your furry friend has not been at your side for long, learn to "read" him.
+However, if your hairy friend has not been at your side for long, learn to "read" him.